Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

 \subsection{Applications}

-\kx{ In this section, we present several applications of our style analysis method which are enabled by its ability to spatially locate style patches.
-Such a list of applications is far from exhustive though.
-Since our method can learn style similarity as previous works by Lun et al.~\shortcite{lun2015elements}, Liu et al.~\shortcite{liu2015style}, and Lim et al.~\shortcite{lim2016}, while taking on the same kinds of input, it can support any application demonstrated in these works which utilize style similarities.}

-\paragraph{Style-aware mesh simplification.} Spatial localization of shape styles allows a simple scheme to be developed for style-aware mesh simplification.
-The main extra step, after obtaining the style patches from our current method, is to extend or extrapolate the few style patch {\em samples\/} returned to entire style regions over the mesh surface.
+\textbf{Style-aware mesh simplification.} Spatial localization of style patches allows a simple scheme to be developed for style-aware mesh simplification.
+The main extra step, after obtaining the style patches from our current method, is to extend the few style patch {\em samples\/} returned to entire style regions.
 Then, we can apply a constrained version of quadric-based mesh simplification~\cite{Garland1997Surface} while keeping the style regions in tact.
 Figure~\ref{fig:ShapeSimplification} shows some results, where the number of triangles (after 70\% reduction) are the same for the simplified models with and without preserving styles.
 Apparently, style-aware simplified models better resemble original models style-wise and have larger triangles over flat areas highlighted by red boxes.

 For the patch-to-region extension, all we need to do is to compare the initially sampled patches (see Section~\ref{subsec:patch}) with the detected style patches and then mark all those with HOG-space similarity above a threshold as stylistic.
 All the style patches are finally back-projected to the 3D shape to aggregate into style regions over the shape.
 To improve style region boundaries, we re-sample three times as many initial patches as before to increase the resolution.